cp-algorithms/cp-algorithms/src/string/prefix-function.md

 Let us compute the prefix function for $s$.
 Using the last value of it we define the value $k = n - \pi[n - 1]$.
-We will show, that if $k$ divides $n$, then $k$ will be the answer, otherwise there doesn't exists an effective compression and the answer is $n$.
+We will show, that if $k$ divides $n$, then $k$ will be the answer, otherwise there is no effective compression and the answer is $n$.

 Let $n$ be divisible by $k$.
 Then the string can be partitioned into blocks of the length $k$.